Lötschberg Base Tunnel: Additional phases

-Currently, from South to North, 40% of the tunnel is therefore double track, 40% is single track with the second bore in place but not equipped, and 20% is only a single track tunnel with the parallel exploration adit providing the emergency egress.
+Currently, from south to north, 40% of the tunnel is therefore double track, 40% is single track with the second bore in place but not equipped, and 20% is only a single track tunnel with the parallel exploration adit providing the emergency egress.
 This unused western bore has been used by maintenance crews as a means of accessing the active eastern tunnel; an adjacent exploratory bore driven during the early 1990s has also proved useful for such purposes.

 The cost of completing the LT was estimated to be around one billion Swiss francs in 2016.
 That project also includes two parallel bridges over the river Rhône in canton Valais, the 2.6 km Engstlige tunnel (built with cut-and-cover method; the two tracks are separated by a wall).
 A planning contract for phases two and three was awarded in 2016 to the Swiss engineering consortium IG Valbt, headed by SRP Ingenieur.
 The resulting plan was presented for review in early 2019, and a decision between funding only phase two or both phase two and three was initially expected in 2023.
 The first option would naturally have been cheaper and would have taken two years less to build, but it would have provided a much lower capacity and would have required an eight-month full closure of the line.
 In early 2024 the choice was made to go for the full option, with an estimated cost of CHF 1.7 billion.

+In August 2026, BLS opened an information center next to Frutigen station as part of the next phase of the project, publishing adjusted construction plans for public review between August 17 and September 15, 2026.
+The updated timeline indicated a start of construction in 2028 and an estimate of 10 years for completion.
+An additional emergency stop near Mitholz is also planned.